top of page

 Doubt: Can I promise you everything will work out?
 No. I can promise you that something won't.

 Faith: Can I promise you everything will work out?
-No. I can promise you that if something doesn't, you are resilient enough to start over and determined enough to keep moving forward.
+No. I can promise you that if something doesn't work out, you are resilient enough to start over and determined enough to keep moving forward.

 "It’s not easy to quiet a doubt."
 Whether we’re standing on the threshold of creation, making everyday decisions, or facing a situation that demands great faith, doubt will always whisper, “Don’t.”